Terrace Peaks Gymnastics Club is branching into cross training this year, with plans to offer pre-season soccer programs come spring.

-The club hired a new coach in September, equipped with ten years of gymnastics experience as well as a different skillset to tailor cross training programs for different sports and athletes.
+The move follows the hiring last fall of a second competitive coach, equipped with ten years of gymnastics experience and a skillset to tailor cross training for different athletes and sports.

-Coach Megan Ratchford is 26 and has coached gymnastics and taught cross training and yoga classes in Kelowna for nearly ten years before moving to Kitimat last year to be head coach at the Kitimat Dynamics Gymnastics Club.
+Coach Megan Ratchford is 26 and has coached gymnastics, cross training and yoga classes in Kelowna for nearly ten years before moving to Kitimat to be head coach last year for the Kitimat Dynamics Gymnastics Club.

 “I suppose I was looking for the opportunity to work with more athletes, when it all comes down to it.
 The opportunity I had in Kitimat was phenomenal… but I had a lot less time to spend in other areas of gymnastics, in things that keep me passionate and creative,” she said.

-“I didn’t have the time to be able to spend with the inter-club athletes or the recreational athletes or the dancers that came in….
-And I’m not only passionate about coaching high-level competitive gymnastics,” she said.
+“I didn’t have the time to spend with the inter-club athletes or the recreational athletes or the dancers that came in….
+I’m not only passionate about coaching high-level competitive gymnastics,” she said.
 “I’m passionate about coaching gymnastics to all athletes in whatever capacity is their highest level.”

 For some that means a cartwheel on a beam, for others it’s back tuck or a cartwheel with no hands on the beam.

-Ratchford initially got into gymnastics at age two in Ontario, where her family is originally from.
+Ratchford got into gymnastics at a young age in Ontario, where her family is originally from.
 When her family moved to Kelowna, she continued as a gymnast at the Okanagan Gymnastics Centre, reaching level three provincial gymnastics (the equivalent of Junior Olympics level six) by age 15.

 But an ongoing knee injury and a love for snowboarding caused Ratchford to quit gymnastics and start coaching the sport instead.

-“My physiotherapist basically said, you can’t keep doing gymnastics 20 hours a week and snowboard, because it’s not working out for your body,” said Ratchford.
+“My physiotherapist basically said, ‘you can not keep doing gymnastics 20 hours a week and snowboard, because it’s not working out for your body,’” said Ratchford.

-But still loving the sport, Ratchford started coaching and has been coaching ever since, at all levels, from top competitive gymnasts to recreational athletes, she said.
+But still loving the sport, Ratchford started coaching and has been coaching ever since, at all levels, from top competitive gymnasts to recreational athletes.